 Having had the first Trump-Biden presidential debate / playground fight playing in the background as we wrote this post, we’re pretty sure by the time this article goes live today, that’ll be the top trend.
 And to be honest, it was such a car crash, we can’t even bring ourselves to talk about it.

-So, let’s do something a bit more fun.
-What can the most searched on Google today for the last 3 days tells us tell us about what people in Australia want and need right now?
+So, let’s do something more fun.
+What can the most searched on Google today for the last 3 days tell us about what people in Australia want and need right now?

 Maybe because we first looked at most searched on Google today on a Monday, and the weekend is big for sport, but wow, sport.
 Sport related content is all over Google Trends.
 And we means, all over.